Louvre: Sculptures

 The sculpture department consists of works created before 1850 not belonging in the Etruscan, Greek, and Roman department.
 The Louvre has been a repository of sculpted material since its time as a palace; however, only ancient architecture was displayed until 1824, except for Michelangelo's Dying Slave and Rebellious Slave.
 Initially the collection included only 100 pieces, the rest of the royal sculpture collection being at Versailles.
 It remained small until 1847, when Léon Laborde was given control of the department.
 Laborde developed the medieval section and purchased the first such statues and sculptures in the collection, King Childebert and stanga door, respectively.
-The collection was part of the Department of Antiquities but was given autonomy in 1871 under Louis Courajod, a director who organized a wider representation of French works.
+The collection was part of the Department of Antiquities but was given autonomy in 1871 under Louis Courajod, a director who organised a wider representation of French works.
 In 1986, all post-1850 works were relocated to the new Musée d'Orsay.
 The Grand Louvre project separated the department into two exhibition spaces; the French collection is displayed in the Richelieu Wing, and foreign works in the Denon Wing.

 The collection's overview of French sculpture contains Romanesque works such as the 11th-century Daniel in the Lions' Den and the 12th-century Virgin of Auvergne.
 In the 16th century, Renaissance influence caused French sculpture to become more restrained, as seen in Jean Goujon's bas-reliefs, and Germain Pilon's Descent from the Cross and Resurrection of Christ.
 The 17th and 18th centuries are represented by Gian Lorenzo Bernini's 1640–1 Bust of Cardinal Richelieu, Étienne Maurice Falconet's Woman Bathing and Amour menaçant, and François Anguier's obelisks.
 Neoclassical works includes Antonio Canova's Psyche Revived by Cupid's Kiss (1787).
 The 18th and 19th centuries are represented by the French sculptors like Alfred Barye and Émile Guillemin.